I’m Claudia Heidelberger, and I am your hostess for the show and tell!

 Photography.
 See above.

 Miami Dolphins Football.
-Orange and teal til I die.
+Orange and aqua til I die.
 Fins up!

 Puzzles.
 The harder, the better.
 Like “give me a 1000 pcs, all black pieces” hard.

 Sushi.
 I fucking love sushi.
-And thanks to my parents’ obsession with Japanese culture, I know how to make the best rolls.
+And thanks to my parents’ obsession with Japanese culture, I know how to make the best sushi rice.

 Foreign films.
 Korean horror, Scandinavian Sci-fi, Norwegian disaster, Spanish comedies.
 Documentaries.
 Indie movies.
 Animated films.
 Cartoons.
 Scifi and Fantasy.
 The Marvel & DC cinematic universes.